Chan Hok-fung: Election campaign experience

-Since 2007, Chan has been running, and elected in Hong Kong local elections, until being defeated in 2019.
-Chan has also been participating the party primaries of 2020 Hong Kong Legislative Election, seeking to run the election on behalf of DAB in Hong Kong Island constituency.
+Since 2007, Chan has been running and elected in Hong Kong local elections, until being defeated in 2019.
+Chan has also been participating the party primaries of 2020 Hong Kong Legislative Election, seeking to run the election on behalf of DAB in Hong Kong Island constituency but the campaign was cancelled.

 Controversies

 Defamation of Democratic district councilor Cheng Lai-King

 Democratic district councilor Cheng Lai-king was arrested on 26 March 2020 for forwarding information of the police officers who was accused of shooting the eye of an Indonesian female journalist during the 2019 September global anti-totalitarian march in Hong Kong.
 Some members of the Democratic Party, including lawmaker Ted Hui, went to bail, but because the police temporarily requested an increase in bail, they resorted to count the bail immediately outside the police station.
 However, Chan uploaded a photo on social media accusing Hui for paying the protesters.
 The accusation of Chan was disproved by Sam Yip, a pro-democracy Central and Western District Council member.
 The Democratic Party responded by challenging that the photo was taken by the police in the police station, and suspected if the police had facilitated the distribution of rumours.